 The next gag always makes me laugh.
 As Ollie is holding the undies aloft, a chap comes cycling past them and without taking his eyes off them shouts and laughs “Naughty, naughty…naughty, naughty!“, before plunging, head first, bicycle and all into the boating lake, to the screams of the leisurely rowers.

 It just so happens that one of the ladies suddenly realises she’s lost her pair of white gloves and starts to worry and wonder where she may have lost them.
 Seeing the lady’s concern (and once again, jumping to the wrong conclusion), the valiant boys approach and enquire as to whether the ladies have lost anything.
-There then follows a very funny conversation, at crossed purposes, where the ladies are talking about gloves and the boys are talking about undies.
+There then follows a very funny conversation, at cross purposes, where the ladies are talking about gloves and the boys are talking about undies.
 The boys’ glances and childish sniggers to each other are just delightful, as the girls describe the lost items as “white, very odd” and “so easy to pull on!”
 The use of dialogue here is so accomplished and makes good use of the innocent double-entendre, that just wouldn’t have been possible in the silent era.

-The boys smiles are quickly wiped from their faces as a cop, played once again by Harry Bernard, approaches the girls and reveals the lost items are actually a pair of gloves, by returning them to their relieved owner.
+The boys’ smiles are quickly wiped from their faces as a cop, played once again by Harry Bernard, approaches the girls and reveals that the lost items are actually a pair of gloves, by returning them to their relieved owner.
 The newly acquainted friends all agree to visit the soda fountain together and walk off arm in arm.

 Although employing techniques that were not possible in the silent days, one aspect of the film that does mirror a lot of the boys’ best silent shorts is its structure, in as much as it’s split into three acts.
 The underwear scene is the first act and the second takes place at the soda fountain.